Books can be a great tool to explain the changes when a baby arrives. Learn some suggestions for the best children’s

 You see, older kids might “know” they’re about to welcome a baby, but the concept is so foreign to them, especially for young children and toddlers.
-Their lives are about to change, and hearing how other characters faced similar situations will help them understand.
+Their lives are about to change, and hearing how other characters faced similar situations can help them understand what’s about to happen.

 For instance, my son knew that he’d soon have two baby brothers, and that he’d be a big brother himself.
 We highlighted how fun it would be to take care of the babies, the things he’d get to do with them, and how much we’d love them.

 We also mention the not-so-happy sides of welcoming a baby.
 That they’d cry loud, and often.
 That we’d feed and put them to sleep throughout the day, or that he might have to wait sometimes before we get to him right away.

-Below are some of the books we enjoyed reading to our son, tailoring the language to fit our circumstances (e.g. “big brother,” “the babies”).
-Hopefully this list can help you introduce the idea of your new baby to your child:
+Below are plenty of books we enjoyed reading to our son, tailoring the language to fit our circumstances (e.g. “big brother,” “the babies”).
+Hopefully you’ll find the perfect book that can help your older child adjust to the arrival of a new sibling:

 Children’s books about a new baby